 Interview questions offer a good opportunity to probe for specifics.
-You want to find out whether this person is going to fit into your team.
+You want to find out whether this person is going to fit into your corporate culture.
 If your company's culture is collegial and collaborative, you don't necessarily want to hire someone who likes to be left alone to do their work.
-You also may uncover unrealistic expectations or potential future career clashes ("My plan is to spend a couple of months in the mailroom and then apply for the presidency of the company.").
+You also may uncover unrealistic expectations or potential future career clashes ("My plan is to spend a couple of months as a receptionist and then apply for the presidency of the company.").

 7. How would your colleagues describe your personality?

 While you don't want carbon copies of existing staff, you do want to consider how well new hires will fit in with the rest of the team.
-Think of your team’s existing chemistry, and what qualities the candidate would bring.
-If you manage an aggressive, high-performing staff of Type A personalities, you’ll probably want to look for someone who’d be assertive enough to both succeed at their job and comfortably work with their colleagues from Day One.
-If you’re team members are quiet yet industrious, then a candidate who self-describes as “pushy” and “loud” might not be your first choice.
+Think of your team’s existing chemistry and what qualities the candidate would bring.
+If you manage an aggressive, high-performing staff of Type A personalities, you’ll probably want to look for someone who’d be assertive enough to both succeed at the job and comfortably work with others from day one.
+If your team members are quiet yet industrious, then a candidate who self-describes as “pushy” and “loud” might not be your first choice.

 8. Why did you leave your last job, and what have you been doing since then?

-Especially in challenging economic times, it isn't unusual for highly competent people to find themselves unemployed through no fault of their own, creating gaps in their employment history.
+Even with a low unemployment rate in the job market, it isn't unusual for highly competent people to find themselves out of a job, leaving them with gaps in their employment history.
 While it’s important to ask about this, don’t come off as accusatory.
 Asking in a neutral, diplomatic way is key, but do try to get specific, factual answers that you can verify later.
 Candidates with a spotty employment history, at the very least, ought to be able to account for their extended periods of unemployment and demonstrate productive use of that time — getting an advanced degree or professional certificate, for example, or volunteering for a related cause.

 9. What do you hope to gain from working here?

 Pay attention to whether applicants focus only on their immediate needs, like a paycheck or short commute, or if they mention longer-term goals.
 This can help you determine if you're dealing with someone just looking for a job versus someone who wants to build a career with your company.
-If the candidate discusses career aspirations, see what they know about the organization beyond what’s published on the website’s “About Us” page.
+If candidates discuss career aspirations, see what they know about the organization beyond what’s published on the website’s “About Us” page.
 That can tell you a lot about how interested they really are in your company.
-Company culture is a huge consideration when considering a client's fit.

 10. Describe your most challenging client or coworker.
 How did you resolve those conflicts?

 Every position involves some level of collaboration, and everybody has dealt with personality conflicts in the workplace at one time or another.
-You want to get a sense of how candidates work with difficult individuals and how they respond in high-pressure situations.
+Your list of interview questions to ask employees should include one that gives you a sense of how candidates work with difficult individuals and how they respond in high-pressure situations.
 No matter how talented or experienced a candidate may be, always be sure this is someone who can resolve differences in a professional, respectful manner.

 11. What would have made you consider staying at your last position?

 Candidates may have well-rehearsed answers to interview questions like, "Why did you leave your last job?"
 By asking them to consider what circumstances they wish had been different at their last company, you're likely to get more candid feedback.
 Obviously, the work environment or job responsibilities — or possibly the management style — were less than ideal.
-Does the candidate’s reason for leaving demonstrate career ambition, a desire for a more suitable work environment, or something less desirable?
-And how does the candidate’s previous situation compare with the position they’re interviewing for?
+Do the candidates' reasons for leaving demonstrate career ambition, a desire for a more suitable work environment, or something less desirable?
+And how do their previous situations compare with the position they’re interviewing for?

 12. Do you have any questions for me?

-Every prospective employee should have a few questions of their own on topics not covered during the interview.
+All prospective employees should have a few questions of their own on topics not covered during the interview.
 Be wary of anyone who answers with a quick "no" or only asks about compensation; they are not likely to be as enthusiastic about the position.
 Nor are generic questions especially impressive.
 A serious candidate will be knowledgeable about your organization and the field or industry you work in.
-Questions should demonstrate a genuine interest in learning more about the company, the workplace culture, the job you’re discussing or other information not readily available on the website.
+They should demonstrate a genuine interest in learning more about the company, the workplace culture, the job you’re discussing or other information not readily available on the website.